digbmc/wbbm/_posts/2023-07-25-marion-quaker-missionaries.md

 ---
 layout: post
 phase: P4
 title: Why Japan and China?
-Quaker Missionaries in Japan
+Quaker Missionaries in East Asia
 author: Marion Hamilton
 description: Why were the first BIPOC students at Bryn Mawr Japanese and Chinese?
 It is a complicated, multifaceted question, but part of the answer lies in Quaker Christian's desire to proselytize to Japan and China.
 public: true